jlchereau/Docker-AWS/README.md

 CMD ["node", "/app/index.js"]
 ```

-The second step consists in building a container in the boot2docker console:
+The second step consists in building an image in the boot2docker console:

 ```shell
 $ sudo docker build -t <username>/hello .